oloapinivad/MiLES/README.md

 routine that brings the user through the standard web-based installation.
 Packages are also included in **MiLES** and can be installed offline.
 - "ncdf4" provides the interface for NetCDF files.
-- "maps" provides the world maps for the plots
+- "maps" provides the world maps for the plots.
-- "PCICt" provides the tools to handle 360-days and 365-days calendars.
+- "PCICt" provides the tools to handle 360-days and 365-days calendars (from model data).
 If you are aware of other way to implement this 3 passages without using those packages, please contact me.

 The installation of some packages requires specifically gfortran-4.8: there is an issue known on